See a different side of Leeds, by heading out on these five scenic bike rides…

 Golden Acre Park Circular

 At 25 miles and three hours long, the Golden Acre Park Circular is a lengthy route that will show you the best of Leeds.
-It kicks off at the park itself with a long route and join the paths of the Meanwood Valley Trail on to Woodhouse Lane before riding to Royal Armouries, where you’ll join the Trans Pennine Trail by the river.
+It kicks off at the park itself with a long route and joins the paths of the Meanwood Valley Trail on to Woodhouse Lane before riding to Royal Armouries, where you’ll join the Trans Pennine Trail by the river.

 Follow the towpath for five miles towards Woodlesford Bridge, taking in the scenery along the way, before leaving the canal to cross the river and onto Bullerthorpe Lane, while you’ll climb up and over the A1 towards Temple Newsam, which is a stunning place to stop for a rest.
 From there, join ‘The Avenue’ in the house’s grounds, before turning onto the Wyke Beck Way which takes you up to Roundhay Park, where you join King Lane and ride the two miles back to Golden Acre Park.